severo/pesticides_website/BUILD.md

 [`docs/`](./docs) output directory realize a series of processings.
 There are detailed in that section.

-To build all, just launch
+To build them all, launch

     ```bash
     npm run build